Wrongian/dsa-refresher/docs/algorithms.md

 main bottleneck is the sorting (n is the number of events).

-Space Complexity:
+Space Complexity: O(n)

-O(n) for arrays to store the sorted events.
+For arrays to store the sorted events.

 Problems: